Wednesday, 18 January 2017

 061. Grave of Shahamad Khan: Victoria Cross & Order of St. George

-As I mentioned earlier in my post on Captain Raja Sarwar Shaheed, NH, the old Rawalpindi division is home to 5 of ten Nishan-e-Haider recipients.
-Even before the creation of Pakistan, this region was an important source of recruitment of soldiers for the British Indian Army.
-Hundreds of thousands of them participated in the two world wars and fought bravely.
-One of them was Shahamad Khan, of Takhti a small hamlet in tehsil Gujar Khan, district Rawalpindi.
+As I mentioned earlier in my post on Captain Raja Sarwar Shaheed, NH, the old Rawalpindi Division is home to five of the ten recipients of the Nishan-e-Haider.
+Even before the creation of Pakistan, this region was an important source of recruitment for the British Indian Army.
+Hundreds of thousands of men from this area participated in the two World Wars and fought bravely.
+One of them was Shahamad Khan, from Takhti, a small hamlet in the District of Rawalpindi.

-On 14 December, after visiting the monument of Captain Sarwar Shaheed NH and grave of Sawar Muhammad Hussain Shaheed NH, we reached Takhti in late afternoon.
+On 14 December, after visiting the monument of Captain Sarwar Shaheed NH and the grave of Sowar Muhammad Hussain Shaheed NH, we reached Takhti in the late afternoon.
 My friend Muhammad Munir was with me during this expedition.
-He was constantly wondering at me finding this remote place associated with Shahamad Khan, an equally unknown figure in our beloved country.
+He was constantly amazed at how I had located this remote place associated with Shahamad Khan, an almost unknown figure in our beloved country.

-It was late in the evening and winter sun was setting fast.
+It was late in the evening and the winter sun was setting fast.
 We hurriedly took some pictures and offered Fateha.
-It is a very small village and we could see only a few children playing around this small cemetery and two women could be seen busy in evening chores, in a nearby home.
-People in small villages still take their dinner at the sunset or soon after.
+It is a very small village, and we saw only a few children playing around the small cemetery.
+Two women could be seen engaged in evening chores at a nearby home.
+People in such small villages still take their dinner at sunset or soon after.

-We were about to leave when a man came on a motorcycle, sitting behind a young man.
-He introduced himself to us and I was happily surprised to know that he was a grandson of Shahamad Khan.
-His name is Raja Muhammad Riaz son of Raja Muhammad Akram son of Shahamad Khan.
-We had a little chat with him and he told us that this new monument was erected less then a year ago, close to the centennial celebration of Shahamad's Victoria Cross, by the Punjab Regiment.
-He did not know who currently had the possession of his Victoria Cross.
-He has a brother living in Rawalpindi, who has some papers related to Shahamad Khan.
-His medal is now probably a part of Lord Ashcroft's collection.
+We were about to leave when a man arrived on a motorcycle, riding behind a young man.
+He introduced himself to us, and I was happily surprised to learn that he was a grandson of Shahamad Khan.
+His name is Raja Muhammad Riaz, son of Raja Muhammad Akram, son of Shahamad Khan.
+We had a brief chat with him, and he told us that this new monument had been erected less than a year ago, close to the centennial celebration of Shahamad’s Victoria Cross, by the Punjab Regiment.
+He did not know who currently possessed the Victoria Cross.
+He mentioned that his brother, who lives in Rawalpindi, has some papers related to Shahamad Khan.
+The medal is now probably a part of Lord Ashcroft’s collection.

-The grave of Shahamad Khan is located in Takhti (Takti Rajgan on google earth) at 33°21'32.19"N, 73° 4'12.57"E. About 52 kilometers from the zero point of Islambad, on Rawat - Chakbeli Khan road.
-A small road leads to Takhti, which is 4 kilometers away from the main road.
-But there is a stream near Takhti, with no bridge over it, however it is passable in good weather.
+The grave of Shahamad Khan is located in Takhti (Takti Rajgan on Google Earth) at 33°21'32.19"N, 73°4'12.57"E, about 52 kilometers from the Zero Point of Islamabad, on the Rawat–Chakbeli Khan Road.
+A small road leads to Takhti, which is 4 kilometers off the main road.
+There is a stream near Takhti with no bridge over it, but it is passable in good weather.
 The grave of Shahamad Khan is just 500 meters across this stream.

 Naik Shahamad Khan: Victoria Cross